Why Am I Gaining Weight Fast During Pregnancy? First Trimester & On

 Why am I gaining weight so fast during pregnancy?

-The two main causes of rapid weight gain in pregnancy are fluid overload and constipation.
+Fluid overload and constipation are the two main causes of rapid weight gain in pregnancy.
 If these, fluid overload has the greatest chance of causing excessive weight gain.
 Look to see if your face is puffy or whether there is fluid around your feet or ankles.
 If you are in your third trimester and have symptoms of preeclampsia (headaches, irritability, blurry vision, or nausea/vomiting), you need to consult with your healthcare provider as soon as possible.

 Is it possible to not gain weight during pregnancy?